pryley/site-reviews/tests/pest/README.md

 ## Coverage

-There are two numbers, because one could not describe both halves honestly.

-**The plugin** — `phpunit.xml`, gated at **80%** (`composer test:coverage`).
+`phpunit.xml`, gated at **80%** (`composer test:coverage`).
+It covers everything
-Everything in `plugin/` except the integrations that need a third party.
-`Integrations/Gutenberg` is in: Gutenberg is WordPress, so every line of it runs on every site.
+in `plugin/` except the third-party integrations, which its `<source>` block excludes. `Integrations/Gutenberg` is in: Gutenberg is WordPress, so every line of it runs on every site.

-**The integrations** — `phpunit.integrations.xml`, **reported, never gated** (`composer test:coverage:integrations`).
-The other 30 integrations, ~8,000
-statements of adapter code, tested against the stubs alone.
-A stub gets us the hook registration, the version gate and the pure transformers, and stops at the first line that reads a value back from the third party — so this number is low and is meant to be.
-What would move it is installing real plugins into `.wp-env.json` (the mu-plugin already drops the stub for any plugin that is really there), not writing more tests.
-Gating it would be gating a licence budget.
+The other 30 integrations are left out of the gate on purpose: ~8,000 statements of adapter code tested against signature-only stubs, which reach the hook registration, the version gate and the pure transformers but stop at the first line that reads a value back from the third party.
+Holding that to the gate would punish the plugin for code it cannot exercise without the real plugins installed.
+What would cover them is installing real plugins into `.wp-env.json` (the mu-plugin already drops the stub for any plugin that is really there), not writing more tests.

-Both configs run all three suites; only the `<source>` list differs.
-A ThirdParty test that happens to exercise the plugin's own code still counts towards the plugin's number, which is right — the line ran.
+A ThirdParty test that exercises the plugin's own code still counts towards the number, which is right — the line ran.

-Averaging the two gives a number that is neither: it understates the plugin (40% reads as 30%) while telling you nothing about the adapters.

 ## Conventions